fireinrain/github-trending/TrendsHist.md

 * 【2024-02-01】[holoiso-staging / releases](https://github.com/holoiso-staging/releases) - To whom shall install
 ## Rust

+* 【2025-01-02】[louis-e / arnis](https://github.com/louis-e/arnis) - Generate any location from the real world in Minecraft Java Edition with a high level of detail.
+* 【2025-01-02】[Canop / broot](https://github.com/Canop/broot) - A new way to see and navigate directory trees : https://dystroy org/broot
 * 【2025-01-01】[louis\-e / arnis](https://github.com/louis-e/arnis) - Generate any location from the real world in Minecraft Java Edition with a high level of detail
 * 【2024-12-30】[jj-vcs / jj](https://github.com/jj-vcs/jj) - A Git-compatible VCS that is both simple and powerful
 * 【2024-12-29】[jj\-vcs / jj](https://github.com/jj-vcs/jj) - A Git\-compatible VCS that is both simple and powerful